heatseeknyc/landlord-lookup-client/README.rst

    bin/push-site.sh

-The install for the REST gateway (on the same host) is a bit more involved, and described in the repo for that comonent.
+The install for the REST gateway (on the same host) is a bit more involved, and described in the repo for that component.